 If you can't access iCloud Mail at iCloud.com

-- Make sure that you're using a supported browser.
-Use these steps to update Safari.
-If you're using a different browser, check its help to learn how to install updates.
+- If you're using Safari, update Safari to its latest version.
+If you're using a different browser, check its help menu to learn how to install updates.

 - Clear your browser's cache.
-In Safari, choose Safari > Clear History.
-If you're using a different browser, check its help for steps.
+In Safari, choose Safari > Preferences.
+Click the Advanced tab.
+Select "Show Develop menu in menu bar", then close Preferences.
+Click the Develop menu, then select "Empty Caches."
+If you're using a different browser, check its help menu for steps.

 If you can't send mail from the Mail app on your Mac

 Use these steps if your message can't be delivered, you're attaching a large file, or the recipient didn't get your message.

 If you receive an alert when you send a message from your @icloud.com email address using Mail on your Mac

 “This message could not be delivered and will remain in your Outbox until it can be delivered."